 Alex Da Corte, Chelsea Hotel No. 2, (2010)

-Assignment: Create a sound composition incorporating at least one original field recording, at least one original vocal sample, and as many additional sounds from an assigned library.
+Assignment: Create a sound composition incorporating at least one original field recording, at least one original vocal recording (it doesn’t have to be your voice), and as many additional sounds from an assigned library.
 Duration 1-3 min.

 > Soundscape: evoke a mood, sonify an imaginary place.